 A well-known limitation of MPNNs is that they cannot differentiate between all distinct pairs of graphs.
 In fact, a pair of distinct graphs that cannot be separated by the Weisfeiler-Lehman (WL) graph isomorphism test will not be separated by \emph{any} MPNN \citep{xu2018how}.
 Accordingly, the most expressive MPNNs are those that are \emph{WL-equivalent}, which means they can separate all pairs of graphs that are separable by WL.
 WL-equivalent MPNNs were proposed in the seminal works of \citet{xu2018how,morris2019WL}, and the complexity of these constructions was later improved in \citep{aamand2022exponentially,amir2023neural}.

-While separation should theoretically be achieved for WL-equivalent MPNNs, in some cases, their separation is so weak that it cannot be observed with 32-bit floating-point computer numbers (see \cite{pmlr-v235-bravo24a}).
-This observation motivates the development of \emph{quantitative} estimates of MPNN separation by means of bi-Lipschitz stability guarantees.
+While separation is theoretically guaranteed with WL-equivalent MPNNs, in some cases, their separation in practice is so weak that it cannot be observed with 32-bit floating-point number; see \cite{pmlr-v235-bravo24a}.
+Moreover, using many MPNN iterations often leads to almost-identical node features (oversmoothing), or features that are barely affected by changes in far-off nodes (oversquashing).
+These observations motivate the development of \emph{quantitative} estimates of MPNN separation by means of bi-Lipschitz stability guarantees.